CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/members/index.md

 # **Louie Garcia** - Admin
 **IRC Nick**:  nuggyg
 **Bio**: Louie Garcia aka nuggyg.
-A fairly new linux user who is in it for the security.Has a firefighting back and has a famous quote "I'm just a blue collar guy training for a white collar job!"
+A fairly new linux user who is in it for the security.
+Has a firefighting background and has a famous quote "I'm just a blue collar guy training for a white collar job!"
 **Prefered Distro**: KaliLinux
 **Contact**:  **[twitter](https://twitter.com/nuggy_g) &brvbar; [google+](https://plus.google.com/u/0/107489447128690285761)**